deliriousintent/cryogenic-fluid-cosmology/THEORETICAL_FRAMEWORK.md

     *   *The Discovery:* The GLEAM-X survey (2024) has released high-resolution radio images of the Galactic Center, successfully identifying 27 supernova remnants using "radio color" to differentiate between synchrotron (magnetic) and thermal emission.
     *   *Relevance:* The ability of low-frequency radio waves to traverse the dense galactic plane without scrambling implies that the bulk mass of the galaxy is **electrically non-conductive**.
 If the halo were composed of charged WIMPs or conductive plasma, it would act as a Faraday cage/scatterer.
 The clarity of GLEAM-X data supports the model that the "Heavy Dust" is a **Dielectric Insulator**, validating the mechanism used to explain the Bullet Cluster separation.

-*   **Evidence E: Pristine Accretion in Cosmic Voids (NGC 6789 & VGS 12)**
+*   **Evidence E: Pristine Accretion & Chemical Dilution (NGC 6789 & VGS 12)**
-    *   *The Discovery:* Recent 2025 studies of isolated "Void Galaxies" (Trujillo et al.; Egorova et al.) have revealed intense star formation fueled by the smooth accretion of gas with no visible companion galaxies or merger remnants.
-In the case of VGS 12, this accretion forms a massive Polar Disk perpendicular to the galaxy's rotation, a signature of hydrodynamic flow interaction.
+    *   *The Discovery:* Recent studies (Trujillo et al. 2025; Egorova et al. 2025) reveal isolated "Void Galaxies" undergoing intense star formation fueled by invisible, smooth accretion.
-    *   *Relevance:* This validates the "Flow Channel" hypothesis of Cryogenic Fluid Cosmology in three ways:
+    *   *The Chemical Smoking Gun:* Spectroscopy reveals a significant drop in Oxygen abundance (dilution) while Nitrogen ratios remain distinct.
+This confirms the accreting gas is **"Pristine"**—it has not been processed by stars.
-        1.  **Invisible Fuel:** The galaxy is feeding on the invisible "Heavy Dust" (Space Fluid condensate) flowing through the void.
-Because this dust is at 2.7K and dielectrically transparent (lensing), deep optical imaging sees no "source" for the gas.
+    *   *Relevance to CFC:*
-        2.  **Pristine Chemistry:** The accreting gas is metal-poor ("Pristine"), confirming it originates from the primordial **Cold/Superconducting Phase** of the void, distinct from the processed "Hot/Resistive" matter found in stellar mergers.
+        1.  **Source:** The gas originates from the **Cold/Superconducting Phase** of the void (the "Heavy Dust" sediment).
+It is chemically distinct from the "Resistive" matter within the galaxy.
-        3.  **Hydrodynamic Structure:** The formation of Polar Rings perpendicular to the galaxy body suggests a **Vortex Interaction**—a spinning eddy (galaxy) interacting with a linear current (filament flow)—which is a hallmark of fluid dynamics rather than static gravitational attraction.
+        2.  **Flow Dynamics:** In VGS 12, the gas forms a **Polar Disk** perpendicular to the stellar body.
+In fluid dynamics, this is a classic "Vortex Interaction" signature—a rotating eddy (galaxy) intersecting a laminar filament current.
+This proves the void is not empty, but filled with a flowing medium that drives galactic evolution via hydrodynamic pressure rather than random mergers.

 *   **Objection: Big Bang Nucleosynthesis (BBN) limits Baryons to 5%.**
     *   **Defense:** BBN calculations rely on the gravitational expansion rate of the early universe.
 In this model, the early universe was **Hot** ($T \gg T_c$).
 Therefore, the gravitational susceptibility $\chi(T)$ was 0.
 Gravity was strictly Newtonian/GR standard during nucleosynthesis.
 The "Dark Matter" effects (Mass amplification $\alpha \approx 5$) only onset billions of years later as the universe cooled below 2.7K.
 Thus, this model is consistent with BBN ratios while explaining late-universe dynamics.